Libba

 Libba', Laba (اللباء) is a type of Yemeni cheese.
 It is mostly eaten in rural areas of Yemen and Somalia as well.
 The libba is not sold as a product or in restaurants.

 Etymology

 The word libba means colostrum in Arabic.

 Preparation

 Traditional way

 After a cow or a goat give birth, her milk is taken and boiled in a tannour.
 Shathab (ruta graveolens), nigella sativa seeds, salt and smoked ghee (Samn makbi) are added to the milk while it is boiling.

 Modern way

-Yemeni people in the cities who don't have goats or cows prepare the libba using different ingredients: 8 eggs, of milk, of dairy milk, of condensed milk, a small amount of citric acid or lemon and salt, of yeast, ghee, shathab (ruta graveolens), nigella sativa seeds.
+Yemeni people in the cities who don't have goats or cows prepare the libba using ingredients including eggs as well as milk.